Interest rates in 2025: When will interest rates go down?

 The Reserve Bank has stated it requires inflation to sit within a band of 2 to 3 per cent before a rate cut can occur.
 Photo: Brendon Thorne/Bloomberg

-It is important to note economists regularly revise their interest-rate forecasts based on economic data such as the unemployment rate, wages growth and household spending.
+It is important to note that economists regularly revise their interest-rate forecasts based on economic data, such as the unemployment rate, wage growth and household spending.

 What will interest rates be in 2025?

-Most economists and analysts predict a rate cut late this year or in early 2025 that would likely take the official cash rate down to 4.1 per cent.
+All four major banks predict a rate cut in February, which would likely bring the official cash rate down to 4.1 per cent.

 Interest rates are tipped to go down in 2025.
 Photo: iStock